Here are some tips for entering your very first art exhibition.

 - A small entry fee.
-This is usually on a per submission basis and is non-refundable even if you do not get selected to exhibit your work (this is why it is so important to submit very high quality photos of your art to exhibitions).
+This is usually on a per submission basis and is non-refundable even if you do not get selected to exhibit your work (this is why it is so important to submit very high-quality photos of your art to exhibitions).

 - The cost of preparing your artworks for the exhibition.
 This could be as little as the cost of some wire and D-rings to hang your artworks.
-On the high end, you could be looking at a very expensive submission if you want to frame and varnish your artworks.
+On the high end, you could be looking at a very expensive submission if you want to frame and varnish your artwork.

 Art exhibitions are all pretty similar.
 Here is your standard process: